Discord4J/Discord4J/.github/CONTRIBUTING.md

 ## Pull Requests

+### About Generative AI

+We don't accept pull requests that are generated entirely by AI.
+You can use them for writing documentation, or javadocs for example, but not for code.
+Please note that any pull request generated entirely by AI will be rejected.

 ### Development workflow

 Discord4J development is done over multiple branches, starting our oldest supported branch first and then **merging**